-The general intent and purpose of the Comprehensive Zoning By-law as it relates to total lot coverage restrictions in residential areas, is to ensure that sufficient amenity space is available on each property.
-Planning staff is satisfied that the requested relief would not have a significant detrimental impact on the amenity space available on the subject property.
+The general intent and purpose of the Comprehensive Zoning By-law as it relates to total lot coverage restrictions in residential areas is to ensure that sufficient amenity space is available on each property.
+Planning staff is satisfied that the requested relief would not have a significant detrimental impact on the amenity space on the subject property.
 Staff also feel that it would be appropriate given that the applicant is requesting to build a one storey home, necessitating the increased footprint to achieve the desired size.
 Staff are also of the opinion that there would be no adverse impact to the surrounding area and that the intent of the Zoning By-law is maintained.

-Given the above, Planning Staff is satisfied that the proposed minor variance for an increase to the maximum permissible lot coverage for the main dwelling can be supported, subject to the recommended conditions.
+Given the above, Planning Staff is satisfied that the proposed minor variance for an increase to the maximum permissible lot coverage for the main dwelling and any associated accessory buildings, as well as the reduction to the interior side yard setbacks can be supported, subject to the recommended condition.
 Given the above, planning staff recommend that the subject application be approved, as the proposal meets the four test of a minor variance of the Planning Act.